 - Samaritans Listener Volunteer Training, community and in prison settings

 - BA (Hons) in Criminology and Social Policy

 I work with clients from all walks of life with the following difficulties;

 mental health, anxiety, PTSD, depression, ADHD, anger management, addiction, relationship difficulties, blood-borne virus diagnosis, domestic abuse, sexual abuse, gender or sexuality issues, low self-esteem, suicidal feelings, bereavement, major life events or changes.

-I have worked extensively with clients presenting with drug and alcohol-related problems in a prison setting and in the community.
+I have worked extensively with clients presenting with drug and/or alcohol-related problems in a prison setting and in the community.
 I have conducted experiential research at MSc level with clients undertaking person-centred therapy in a prison setting.
 I take an active role as Board Member in the Counselling in Prisons Network.

 I have extensively researched the experiences of prisoners undertaking person-centred therapy and produced a body of research entitled ‘Alcohol Counselling in Prison: A Qualitative Study’.

 - Asperger's syndrome